Transport Fever 2: Gameplay

 Similar in design to the first game of this series, Transport Fever 2 still focuses on the transport evolution of the past seventeen decades, from 1850 to date.
 The game consists of nearly 200 vehicles that are modelled from real life examples or historically accurate depictions.
 These include various examples of trains, buses, trams, trucks, airplanes and ferries.
 All of these vehicles are accessible from first-person camera angle.
 The campaign mode rewrites the transport history in comparison to Transport Fever, and takes place across three different continents.
 The game also features a sandbox mode, a map editor and mod tools.

-Development and release
+Development

 Transport Fever 2 was announced in April 2019.
 It is developed by Urban Games, the developer of the Transport Fever franchise, and published by Good Shepherd Entertainment.
 The game was initially released for Microsoft Windows and Linux on 11 December 2019 worldwide on Steam, with a macOS version released later in February 2021.

 In September 2022, Urban Games announced a major update, titled Transport Fever 2: Console Edition, would release on PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and S, alongside a free update bringing the same "enhancements" including graphical updates and increased stability and performance to the PC version.
 The Console Edition was published by Nacon, and was released on 9 March 2023.